webmobiledev3/backbone-crud-app/README.md

 # backbone-crud-app
-This is a CRUD app using Backbone.js.
+This is a simple CRUD(Create, Read, Update and Delete) app using Backbone.js.

 I used local-storage of backbone.
 ## Run